gege-hoho/NovelDataImputation/README.md

   * `diaries`: crawl diaries from uncrawled users which has a public diary
 * `sleep-time`: how long should the crawler sleep
 * `database-path`: path to the sqllite database file
+* `initial-users`: list of usernames which will be added to the db at start